sibevin/bitwise_column/README.md

   }, i18n_scope: ['my.role', 'app.role', 'role']
 end
 ```
-The locale lookup path will be changed to the following one:
+The locale lookup paths will be changed to the following ones:

 ```ruby
 my.role.member